dfelinto/blender-manual/manual/render/freestyle/view_layer/line_style/strokes.rst

       Basically, it generates *Round* strokes instead of a single one.
       It is only really useful if you use some random-driven modifiers in the line style!

+      .. _bpy.types.FreestyleLineStyle.rounds:

       Rounds
          It specifies the number of rounds in sketchy strokes.

+.. _bpy.types.FreestyleLineStyle.use_same_object:

+Same Object
+   If true, only feature edges of the same object are joined.

 Chaining can also be turned off to render each line separately, which can be useful for line styles which depend on accurate representation of the line set.